 What is Blackboard?

-Students need to contact the instructor for course content assistance, especially assessments and assignments.
+Students must contact the instructor first for course content assistance, especially assessments and assignments.

-- A computer with an Internet connection, high-speed or broadband recommended, and a high-resolution screen (greater than 2015 pixels).
+- For most Bb work, a computer with an Internet connection, high-speed or broadband recommended, and a high-resolution screen (greater than 2015 pixels).

 For tests, use a hard-wired connection; avoid WiFi (wireless) or a mobile device.

 Keep your operating system, applications, and virus/malware protection up to date.